 Being an everyday stoic is not something that happens overnight.
 It takes daily practice.
 If you would like, here are two resources that can help you live more intentionally everyday as a stoic:

 Yes, I have bashed Facebook a little in this post.
-But consider this: by following the Daily Stoic Inspiration page you can have a stoic thought show up in your timeline every weekday.
+But consider this: by following the Timeless Stoic Quotes page you can have a stoic thought show up in your timeline every weekday.
 Think of it as the first step in positive direction to a better day and a better you.